prymitive/karma/docs/ACLs.md

   Filter works by comparing `name` and `name_re` with silence matcher `name`, `value` and `value_re` with silence matcher `value` and `isRegex` on the filter with `isRegex` on silence matcher.
 See examples below.
+  All regexes will be automatically anchored.
 - `matchers:required` - list of additional matchers that must be part of the silence if it matches groups, alertmanagers and filters.
 This is only used if `action` is set to `requireMatcher`.
+  All regexes will be automatically anchored.
   Syntax for each matcher:

   ```YAML